Welcome!

 Registration Fee: $55.00

-LIVE EVENT: Ethics for Business Lawyers (Live Audio Streaming)
+LIVE EVENT: Drafting Waivers of Conflicts of Interests (Live Audio Streaming)

 Sponsored by the Idaho Law Foundation, Inc. in partnership with Freestone and WebCredenza, Inc.